kyan/kyan-jukebox-js/README.md

 ### Mopidy

 If you want to run your own copy of Mopidy, you can buy yourself a Raspberry Pi and follow [these instructions](docs/mopidy_install.md).

+Alternatively, it is possible to run Mopidy from [within Docker](docs/mopidy_docker.md), although this currently does not support audio playback.

 ### Specs